rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ...
 {{< /highlight >}}

 The refactoring is done.
-As result your query is more concise and the fragment which is located now in its natural repository module can be reused for other places and functionalities.
-That's what you are going to do in the next step which is the main part of this section.

-Fortunately, the Apollo Client offers functionalities to read/write manually from/to the cache in order to update the count of stargazers of a repository.
-First, you can use Mutation component's `update` prop to pass a function which will update the local cache eventually.
+Your query is now more concise, and the fragment in its natural repository module can be reused for other places and functionalities.
+Next, use Mutation component's `update` prop to pass a function which will update the local cache eventually.

 {{< highlight javascript "hl_lines=3 4 5 19" >}}
 ...